cometaj2/huckle/README.rst

     - SAML

 - Support server certificate validation bypass (e.g. --ssl-no-verify.
 This is not secure but is sometimes useful to troubleshoot)

-- Support error output to STDERR on client response status code >= 400